-In the first semester you’ll start with the courses Key Debates in Anthropology (8 ECTS), Designing Applied Fieldwork (12 ECTS), Tutorial groups (4EC) and make a start with your research project: Fieldwork Applied Anthropology (15 ECTS).
+Therefore you start with the courses Key Debates in Anthropology (8 ECTS) and Designing Applied Fieldwork (12 ECTS).
+Meanwhile you prepare for your applied fieldwork in a small group with students that will research a similar topic in your Tutorial group (4ECTS).
+In January, at the end of the first semester, you make a start with your research project: Fieldwork Applied Anthropology (15 ECTS).

 In the second semester you complete your Fieldwork Applied Anthropology (15 ECTS).
-Upon returning from ‘the field’, you will start writing your thesis.
-Your thesis consists of both an academic thesis as well as a report written specifically for the partner organization.
+Upon returning from ‘the field’, you start writing your thesis.
+Your thesis consists of both an academic thesis as well as a report written specifically for the partner organisation.
 One of the challenges is how to maintain the mind-shifting qualities of anthropology while making your knowledge more applicable.
-You will be supported in planning and writing your thesis by the course Thesis seminar Writing Applied Anthropology (6 ECTS) while receiving individual guidance from your supervisor.
+You will be supported in planning and writing your thesis during the course Thesis seminar Writing Applied Anthropology (6 ECTS) while receiving individual guidance from your supervisor.